rowanw112/20r-eu4-mod/README.md

         - [x] - start off as an elector
     - [x] - Brandenburg
         - [x] - Annex the eastern provinces that teutons own
-    - [-] - Sweden
+    - [x] - Sweden
         - [x] - create a strait to gotland
         - [x] - create a strait to reval
-        - [] - Allow formation of Scandanavia at ADM tech 10 with humiliate rival/pwr projection 100 instead of ADM tech 20
+        - [x] - Allow formation of Scandanavia at ADM tech 10 with instead of ADM tech 20
     - [x] - Lotharingia
         - [x] - improved national ideas to make them more interesting and worth it to use.